keybase/managed-bots/gitlabbot/README.md

-# GitHub Bot
+# GitLab Bot

-A Keybase chat bot that notifies a channel when an event happens on a GitHub repository (issues, pull requests, commits, etc.).
+A Keybase chat bot that notifies a channel when an event happens on a GitLab project (issues, pull requests, commits, etc.).

 ## Prerequisites

-In order to run the GitHub bot, you will need
+In order to run the GitLab bot, you will need

-- a running MySQL database in order to store GitHub OAuth tokens, user preferences, and channel subscriptions
+- A running MySQL database in order to store GitLab OAuth tokens, user preferences, and channel subscriptions
-- the client ID and client secret from a [GitHub OAuth application](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)
+- The client ID and client secret from a [GitLab OAuth application](https://docs.gitlab.com/ee/integration/oauth_provider.html)
-- an arbitrary secret, used to authenticate webhooks from GitHub (this can be any string)
+- An arbitrary secret, used to authenticate webhooks from GitLab (this can be any string)

 ## Running